 Visit our website

 For Businesses and Institutional customers:

 Hydroponically grown and pesticide free lettuces and greens.
-Basil pesto made from our own hydroponically grown basil and frozen fresh.
-Dairy free.
-Find us at Coastal Growers and Pawtucket Wintertime Farmers Markets.
+Basil pesto made from our own basil and frozen fresh.
+Vegan/dairy free.
+We also specialize in hand crafted succulent arrangements made with plants propagated and grown in our greenhouse.You can find us at Coastal Grower's Farmers Market and The Pawtucket Wintertime Farmers Markets.

 Farm Fresh RI regularly updates the Local Food Guide.
 Let Farm Fresh RI know if something is inaccurate.